elliothursh/aws_auditor/README.md

 ## Usage

 ### Global Options

-For AWS configuration, the default is to gather data from the `~/.aws/credentials` file.
-But, this can also be specified through the `--config` flag.

-There are two other ways to authenticate besides the credentials file.
-The first is through AWS roles.
-To indicate this, use the `--aws_roles` switch.
-The second is authentication by assumed roles.
-To indicate this, use the `--assume_roles` switch.
-If using assumed roles, then the auditor needs a role name, which is defaulted to 'CrossAccountAuditorAccess'.
-Alternatively, a role name can be passed in with `--role_name`.

 When auditing, it can be handy to pass in a special name to be printed describing the account that's being audited.
 This can be done through the `--display=Example` flag.